azamsharp/azamsharp.github.io/_posts/testing.md

 All this mapping is hidden from the developers but you can always look at the inner details through the use of Instruments.

 TODO: screenshot from instruments

-## Understanding the MV Pattern

-The main idea behind the MV Pattern is to allow views directly talk to the model.
-This eliminates the need for creating unnecessary view models for each view, which simply contribute to the size of the project but does not provide any additional benefits.

-> MV Pattern does not advocate putting all the logic in view.
-That particular pattern is known as [Container Pattern](https://www.patterns.dev/posts/presentational-container-pattern/).
-I have also talked about it on my blog.
-You can read about it [here](https://azamsharp.com/2023/01/24/introduction-to-container-pattern.html).

-One of the most confusing things about SwiftUI are the views.
-I don't blame you, I don't think they should be called views.
-They should have been called Widgets (Flutter) or Components (React).
-The views in SwiftUI are not like traditional UIKit views.
-They are just the declaration of what you want to be displayed on the screen.

 The views in SwiftUI, reminds me of ReactJS JSX syntax.
 Let's take a look at a very small example.